Why do I need Cisco WebEx on Ubuntu?

 Key Cisco WebEx on Ubuntu considerations

-Cisco WebEx on Linux cannot be a host.
+At the time of writing this, Cisco WebEx on Linux cannot be the host of the meeting.
 So you'll need to also dial in with your Android phone or iOS phone to start your meeting.
 This is what I use to kick start my meetings.

 Known Issues and Limitations for Meeting Center